StackStorm/st2contrib/README.md

 ---- | -----------
-bsd_chatops | Report all errors from the brcdSdSensor to a ChatOps channel. vtm_fail_maintenance | enable "maintenance" rule on a vserver when all nodes fail.
+bsd_chatops | Report all errors from the brcdSdSensor to a ChatOps channel. vtm_fail_maintenance | enable "maintenance" rule on a vserver when all nodes fail. bsd_bandwidth_alert | Report a vTM coming close to it's bandwidth limit to ChatOps. bsd_bandwidth_notify | Report a vTM having it's bandwidth increased to ChatOps. bsd_bandwidth_modify | Increase the bandwidth of a vTM.

 ### vault pack